rackerlabs/support-how-to/content/how-to/rackspace-intelligence/create-custom-graphs-of-activity-in-rackspace-intelligence/index.md

 Rackspace Intelligence generates the graphs for the selected entities and metrics.
-You can choose a preset time frame or create a customized time frame for which you want the metrics to be generated.
+You can choose a preset time frame or create a customized time frame for which you want to generate metrics.

 - To change the values for your preset time frame, simply click on one of the preset time ranges.